A member of the college faculty who helps and advises students on academic matters.

 A multiple-choice test that measures your knowledge in specific subject areas.

-A grant or payment made to support a student's education, awarded on the basis of academic or other achievement.
+A grant or payment made to support a student's education, awarded on the basis of academic or other achievements.

 A term that usually refers to elementary, middle, or secondary school.
 Also used in place of the words “college,” “university,” or “institution,” or as a general term for any place of education; for example, law school, or graduate school.